FambaCherop/Bank-of-Flatiron/README.md

 ## License
-Copyright © 2024 Jorbat Kamau @@ -44,4 +61,4 @@ Permission is hereby granted, free of charge, to any person obtaining a copy of
+Copyright © 2024 Laurah Famba @@ -44,4 +61,4 @@ Permission is hereby granted, free of charge, to any person obtaining a copy of

 The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.